 Beck Botanical Research Funds (Academic year projects)

-Applications for research funds should include the application form (which can be found here, on the BIOL 500/700/701 "Funding your Research" page), and should be submitted along with the budget form and budget justification required of all students enrolled in 500, 700 or 701 projects in the Biology Department.
+Applications for Beck Research Funds should include the application form (also found on the "Funding your Research" page under "Independent Research"), and should be submitted along with the budget form and budget justification required of all students enrolled in 500, 700 or 701 projects in the Biology Department.

 The Beck Funds will support the same costs as Biology Department funds; details are provided on the Biology Department website.
 A maximum of $500 will be awarded annually to each applicant.